Entrepreneurs: born that way or raised?

 Surely entrepreneurship can’t be taught?
 Entrepreneurs: born that way or raised?
 Actually, it can, experts say.
 And when it’s done right, it makes a powerful difference to an early-stage business’s chance of success.

 A great deal has gone on around the Stayz online travel brand of late.
-Fairfax Media sold it to US business HomeAway in 2013 for A$220 million, a healthy mark-up on the 2005 purchase price of A$12.7 million.
-In 2015, Expedia handed over US$3.9 billion for HomeAway.
+Fairfax Media sold it to US business HomeAway in 2013 for A$220 million, a healthy markup on the 2005 purchase price of A$12.7 million.
+In 2015, Expedia handed over US$3.9 billion to HomeAway.

 Then, just a few months ago, it was announced that Stayz would be phased out, with the business simply to be known as HomeAway.